jfet97/proposal-fast-this-assignments/README.md

 ```
 I'd like to avoid all repetitions.

+&nbsp;

-### I don't like the dot
+### Mmmh...I don't like the dot
 Ok.
-We have not to use `.`, only something easy and fast to write but not misunderstoodable.
+We have not to use `.`.
+We need something easy and fast to write but not misunderstoodable.